 And if you’d like to have a go at making a kid’s garden like ours below the planter, you can read how-to here.

-If I can do this with 2 kids around, anyone can.
+If I can build this pallet planter with 2 kids around, anyone can.
 It was so simple and so much fun too plus it saved me money as I didn’t have to buy new!

 Now, let’s hope my plants grow!

-You may find these come in handy: (Amazon affiliate links)
+You may find these come in handy for building your pallet planter: (Amazon affiliate links)

 Pin for later: